Bloomh/revi/README.md

-# Revi - Video Review Aggregator
+# Revi

-Revi is a powerful platform that aggregates and analyzes product reviews, providing AI-generated summaries and insights.
+Aggregated, AI-generated reviews to help you make good purchases in seconds.

 ## Setup